 - the level of humidity

 - the level of air movement and radiant heat.

 The ideal temperature for sedentary work is between 20 and 26 degrees Celsius, depending on the time of year and clothing worn.
-Air temperatures that are too high or too low can contribute to fatigue, heat or cold related illnesses.

 The managing the work environment and facilities code of practice provides more information on how to eliminate or minimise extreme exposure to heat or cold conditions.